Rfields03/JSFQ/README.md

-# JSFQ
+PROJECT NAME:  JSFQ (JavaScript Fundamentals Quiz)

-JavaScript Fundamentals Quiz
+DESCRIPTION:

-AS A coding boot camp student
+AS A coding boot camp student I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+ISSUES:
 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question